Bhargavprasad-data/Next.AI/README.md

-# AI Studio — Static Site Scaffold
+# Next.AI — Static Site Scaffold

 This is a minimal, accessible static website scaffold.
 It includes a simple responsive layout, semantic HTML, and light JavaScript for small enhancements.